 So let’s take a closer look at each of those dimensions.

-The solution is to set up your files in a content distribution network (CDN).
+The solution is to store and distribute your assets in a content distribution network (CDN).
 A CDN distributes your files throughout data centers worldwide, then delivers them to visitors via the data center that’s closest to them.
 This means snappy page loads for all your visitors, worldwide.

-Of course, we wanted to take that a step further, by using not one, but two CDNs, so your website loads as fast as possible for people across the globe.
+Of course, we wanted to make sure your website loads as fast as possible for people across the globe , so we took it a step further, by using not one, but two CDNs:

 Our second CDN, Amazon Web Services (AWS) Cloudfront, delivers your site’s assets to you from even more locations (or, PoPs, for “Points of Presence”).
 This ensures that images and videos will also load extremely quickly.